Aid for soundproofing work on a dwelling near an airport

 Who shall I contact

-This study must be carried out by an acoustician or a specialist study office.
+The acoustic study must be carried out by an acoustician or a specialized study office.

 A list is provided in the annex to the decision granting the aid given by the airport operator.